 Mobile phone policy

 Students in years 7 and 8 will not use phones in class.
-They can check phones between 15:45 and 16:00 only, to check messages or call home.
-Mobile phones, headphones or other portable devices cannot be used in school except in the following circumstances: -
+They can check phones between 3.45pm to 4pm only to check messages or call home.
+Mobile phones, headphones or other portable devices cannot be used in school except in the following circumstances: Year 9 to upper sixth only, in class when under the instruction of a teacher where it is being used for educational purposes; in the café when using Apple Pay only.
+Any students using their phone around school will have it confiscated.

 Pupils & parents